Facebook fundraising makes it easy for users to show their support of your mission with a quick donation.

 - Set up a Facebook fundraiser yourself, either a full-on campaign or a mini-fundraiser like a $5 Friday.

 - Encourage supporters to set up birthday fundraisers on their pages, with your organization receiving the proceeds.

 - Put a donate button on your organization’s Facebook page as a permanent feature.

-For most organizations, this represents a significant number of prospects, especially organizations that invest time creating and sharing compelling Facebook content, building a large following.
+For most organizations, especially ones that invest time creating and sharing compelling Facebook content, this represents a significant number of prospects and building a large following.

 Facebook fundraising isn’t a replacement strategy – it’s simply another piece of your fundraising pie.

 However, if you do it right, it can turn into a significant slice of pie for your organization!

 Setting Up a Facebook Fundraiser